Your cart is currently empty!

 A large part of cruising on America’s Great Loop includes traveling on waterways with locks.
-In this post, we discuss how to lock a boat and all of the tips and tricks we’ve learned along the way.
+In this post, we discuss how to lock a boat and all of the tips and tricks we’ve learned along the way including what is a lock, the gear needed to for how to lock a boat, our five steps to locking, the locking agencies, the cost of locking a boat, and how to communicate with a lock mater!
 Depending upon what part of the country you typically boat in, locks might be a completely new experience to navigate.
 We share all of our tips and tricks on how to navigate a lock safely and successfully.
 Prior to starting the loop, we didn’t know anything about locks but learned a tremendous amount after completing over 100 locks.
 We hope this article helps calm your nerves about locking, all of the Locking 101 information on what you can expect, and what precautions to take for a safe locking experience.

 Note: We use affiliate links which provide us a little kickback each time you use one of our links and make a purchase, without any additional cost to you.
 We do not recommend products that we don’t already love, so you can trust we’re only suggesting great products to you.